open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 ```

 **Defining the SPEC file**
-Define and test that the SPEC file works as expected and is locally generating
+Define the SPEC file and test that it works as expected and generates locally the required artifacts.
 the required artifacts.
 This example builds a simple hello world `rpm` package
 which contains a bash scripts that prints hello world.